-The Company is incorporated under Italian law and is listed on the STAR segment of Borsa Italiana's MTA market.
+The Issuer is a company incorporated under Italian law and is listed on the STAR segment of Borsa Italiana's MTA market.
 It has complied with the implementation of the Corporate Governance Code.

 The Company has adopted a traditional governance model.
 The Company's governance bodies are:

-- Shareholders' general meetings
+- Shareholders' general meetings;

-- · Board of Directors
+- Board of Directors:

 - Board of Statutory Auditors and internal control and audit committee;

 - External auditors.

-Shareholders' General Meeting expresses the wishes of the shareholders through the resolutions adopted.
+Shareholders' general meetings express the wishes of the shareholders through the resolutions adopted.
 Resolutions passed in accordance with the law or the Articles of Association are binding on all shareholders, including absent or dissenting shareholders, without prejudice to the right of withdrawal for dissenting shareholders, where permitted.
-Shareholders' general meetings are convened in accordance with laws and regulations applicable to companies with securities listed on regulated markets in order to deliberate upon matters reserved for them by law.
+Shareholders' general meetings are convened in accordance with the laws and regulations applicable to companies with securities listed on regulated markets in order to deliberate upon matters reserved for them by law.